Jeffrey Brotman

-Jeffrey Hart Brotman (September 27, 1942 – August 1, 2017) was an American attorney, entrepreneur, and executive.
-Brotman was the co-founder and chairman of Costco Wholesale Corporation.
+Jeffrey Hart Brotman (September 27, 1942 – August 1, 2017) was an American businessman, investor, lawyer, and philanthropist.
+Brotman was the cofounder and chairman of Costco Wholesale Corporation.

 Early life and education

 Brotman was born in a Jewish family in Tacoma, Washington, the son of Pearl and Bernie Brotman.
-His grandparents were Jewish emigrants from Romania to Saskatchewan; his parents immigrated to the US and settled in Tacoma.
+His grandparents were Jewish emigrants from the Kingdom of Romania (now Romania) to Saskatchewan; his parents immigrated to the US and settled in Tacoma.
 His father was an owner of Seattle Knitting Mills.
 Along with his uncles, he owned a chain of 18 retail stores in Washington and Oregon named Bernie's.

 In 1965, the family moved to Seattle.
 Brotman graduated from the University of Washington in 1964 with a degree in political science and in 1967 with a J.D.
 He was a member of the Zeta Beta Tau fraternity at the University of Washington.
-After school, he and his brother, Michael, founded a women's jeans store named Bottoms; and in the 1980s, they founded the Jeffrey Michael chain of men's clothing stores, which they operated into the 1990s.

 Career

+After college and law school, he and his brother, Michael, founded a women's jeans store named Bottoms; and in the 1980s, they founded the Jeffrey Michael chain of men's clothing stores, which they operated into the 1990s.

-In 1982, Brotman co-founded Costco Wholesale Corporation with Jim Sinegal, a protégé of Sol Price, the founder of PriceSmart.
+In 1982, Brotman cofounded Costco Wholesale Corporation with Jim Sinegal, a protégé of Sol Price, the founder of PriceSmart.
 He served as chairman from the company's inception until his death, except during a stretch from 1993 to 1994 when he was vice chairman.
 In 2017, Costco operated 736 warehouse stores.

-Brotman was also an early investor in Howard Schultz's Starbucks coffee.
+Brotman was also an early investor in Howard Schultz's Starbucks Corporation.